Mosasaur5526/paper-reading-repo/content/note/1reading/index.md

 ---
-title: "Reading Notes"
+title: "Reading Notes for Adversarial Learning"
-subtitle: Summary of readings.
+subtitle: Including notes for adversarial example/attack/defense/training.

 # Summary for listings and search engines
-summary: My reading collection.
+summary: This is a note for adversarial learning, which involves adversarial example/attack/defense/training.

 # Link this post with a project
 projects: []